Header bg

 APOLLO offers tailored coverage that fits your unique needs, ensuring peace of mind and financial security.

-While tenant insurance isn’t legally required in Canada, many landlords do require it as part of the lease agreement.
+While tenant insurance isn’t a legal necessity in Canada, many landlords do require it as part of a lease agreement.
 Even if it’s not mandatory, having tenant insurance is a smart decision.
 It protects your personal belongings and provides crucial liability coverage, helping you avoid significant out-of-pocket expenses in the event of an unforeseen incident.

 Without tenant insurance, you’re at risk of significant financial loss.
 If your personal belongings are damaged or stolen, you’ll have to cover the replacement costs out of pocket.
 Additionally, if you're held liable for someone getting injured in your home or you accidentally damage someone else's property, you could face significant out-of-pocket costs.
-Protect yourself from these risks with APOLLO Insurance, providing you with peace of mind and financial security.
+Protect yourself from these risks with tenant insurance provided by APOLLO, giving you peace of mind and financial security.

 Yes, renter’s insurance covers fire.
 This is the case regardless of how the blaze was started, unless the fire was intentionally set by you.